 If you go this route it is best to avoid videos that automatically play as soon as a user enters the site; this tends to frustrate users more than engage them.
 Instead, offer them the option to play your video with an obvious “Play” button or to click through to your main website.

 If your branded logo uses cursive text, a simple animation that shows the text as if it were written in front of the user’s eyes is a clever yet simple way to capture the user’s attention.
 If your logo features a bold sans-serif typeface, interlinking the letters in interesting ways for them to unfold into your logo is another option.
-The possibilities are endless, so start brainstorming ways to leverage animation and video with your splash screens.
+The possibilities are endless, so start brainstorming ways to leverage animation and video with your splash screens, so you can incorporate this website redesign to ensure you have splash screens that truly make a splash.

 Creativity Enables Better Experiences on Mobile